Environmentally Friendly Cottage in Scottish Borders, south Scotland

 We use timber furnishings and fittings in lieu of plastics, where practicable.

-- The toilet rolls and kitchen rolls which we provide are made from recycled paper.
+- The toilet rolls, kitchen rolls and tissues, which we provide are made from recycled paper.

 We ask guests to segregate uncooked vegetable , glass, metal/plastic/newspaper/card waste.
 We compost what we can and use it in the garden.
 We have some waste/ recycling collected and we considerately transport the remainder to Kelso for recycling.